replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 ##### `name` (Optional)
 The name of the collector.
 This will be prefixed to the path that the output is written to in the support bundle.
+This is also used as the name of the pod and must meet pod naming criteria

 ##### `namespace` (Optional)
 The namespace to look for the pod selector in.